pratapo2/Project-1-ECS/README.md

 11.Monitor logs and metrics using Amazon CloudWatch.
 Validate the deployment and send notifications on completion.

-# Tools which is being used for this Project it has been changed in main branch.
+# Tools which is being used for this Project it has been changed in main branch changed
 Tools and Technologies Used
 Languages: PHP
 Containerization: Docker